All Products

 • For example: x=roundp(a),(a-x)*b.
 In this example, x is a temporary variable and does not need to be configured in variables.

-• A comma expression is evaluated from left to right.
-The value of the rightmost sub-expression is returned.
+• A comma expression is evaluated from left to right, and it returns the value of the rightmost sub-expression as the final result.

-• To reduce memory overhead, reuse existing variables as temporary variables where semantically appropriate.
+• To reduce memory overhead, you can reuse existing variables as temporary variables when semantically appropriate.

 {